elysium-suite/minos/README.md

 **Service won't restart**

 ![no_restart](setup/imgs/broken_restart.png)
+- On some operating systems (notably DigitalOcean boxes), the init.d script fails to manage the service correctly.
-- Kill python and uwsgi processes
+- You can manually kill the python and uwsgi processes.
- - `$ sudo pkill -9 python3; pkill -p uwsgi`
+ - `sudo pkill -9 python3; pkill -p uwsgi`

 **Read-Only Database**

 ![no_restart](setup/imgs/readonly.png)
-- Chown everything
+- This occurs because the database is owned by root (the `Minos` process) and can't be read by the `uwsgi` worker threads.
+- The solution is to `chown` everything.
- - `$ chown -R www-data:www-data /opt/minos`
+ - `chown -R www-data:www-data /opt/minos`

 ## Contributing and Disclaimer